 Among its findings are:

-Moreover, it explores the end-to-end cash cycle, answering the questions first raised in its 2018 interim report by proposing a concrete plan for policy makers, regulators and commercial entities to work together towards:
+Moreover, it explores the end-to-end Represents the various stages of the lifecycle of cash, from issuance by the cen- tral bank, circulation in the economy, to destruction by the central bank., answering the questions first raised in its 2018 interim report by proposing a concrete plan for policy makers, regulators and commercial entities to work together towards:

 The review concludes that cash should leave its shadow of a mere commercial issue and find its light in being a core part of Britain’s national infrastructure.
 A task that may prove to be difficult, yet not impossible.
-The UK consumer group Which? recently launched a campaign urging government to take regulatory action while the Swiss National Bank (SNB) just unveiled the new CHF1,000 banknote amidst its less-cash or cashless critics — showing how having a well-functioning and inclusive payment system where cash and cashless payments coexist is possible when cash plays a central role.
+The UK consumer group Which? recently launched a campaign urging government to take regulatory action while the Swiss National Bank (SNB) just unveiled the new CHF1,000 banknote amidst its less-cash or cashless critics — showing how having a well-functioning and inclusive A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. system where cash and cashless payments coexist is possible when cash plays a central role.

 For many, using cash is more than just a choice – it’s a necessity – and it’s time that we do more than simply protecting one’s access but rather, committing to innovating ways of keeping cash viable.